getCUJO/QoOID/draft-ietf-ippm-qoo.md

 transit network, server-side infrastructure), a particular technology domain (e.g., WiFi, cellular), or any subset of the path for which independent quality measurements and analysis are desired.

-Quality Attenuation: A network quality metric defined in {{TR-452.1}} that represents packet loss as infinite (or excessively delayed) latency, providing a unified approach to measuring both latency and loss characteristics of network performance.
+Quality Attenuation: A network quality metric defined in {{TR-452.1}} that combines latency and packet loss distributions in a unified approach to jointly assess latency and loss characteristics of network performance.

 Quality of Experience (QoE): The degree of delight or annoyance of the user of an application or service as defined in {{P.10}}.